Precise convergence rate of spectral radius of product of complex Ginibre

 \section{Introduction}

-Products of random matrices have garnered significant interest in recent research.
+The study of Products of random matrices, dating back to Bellman \cite{bellman} and \cite{FurKesten}, have garnered significant interest in recent research.
 Ipsen \cite{Ipsen} outlines several applications, including wireless telecommunication, disordered spin chains, the stability of large complex systems, quantum transport in disordered wires, symplectic maps, Hamiltonian mechanics, and quantum chromodynamics at non-zero chemical potential.
-Research has focused on products from various ensembles, such as Ginibre ensembles (\cite{AkBur, Bordenave, BurdaJW10, Ipsen, JQ17, JQ19, LW15, RS11}), spherical ensembles (\cite{ChangQ17, ChangLQ, Zeng16}), truncated unitary ensembles (\cite{JQ19, LW15}), and rectangular matrices (\cite{BJLN10, IpsenKie14, Tik, Zeng17}).
-For further information on products of independent random matrices and related topics, readers are referred to \cite{AkIp15, BaiY98, Bordenave, BouLa, Burda13, Crisanti12, GT, RS11, RRSV15}.
+Research has focused on products from various ensembles, such as Ginibre ensembles (\cite{AkBur, Bordenave, BurdaJW10, Forrester15, Ipsen, JQ17, JQ19, LW15, RS11}), spherical ensembles (\cite{ChangQ17, ChangLQ, Zeng16}), truncated unitary ensembles (\cite{JQ19, LW15}), and rectangular matrices (\cite{BJLN10, IpsenKie14, Tik, Zeng17}).
+For further information on products of independent random matrices and related topics, readers are referred to \cite{AkIp15, BaiY98, Bordenave, BouLa, Burda13, Crisanti12, GT, Kopel2020, LWW23, LW24, RS11, RRSV15}.

 For a given integer $k \ge 1$, let $\boldsymbol{A}_1, \cdots, \boldsymbol{A}_{k}$ be independent and identically distributed (i.i.d.) $n \times n$ complex Ginibre matrices.
 Denote the eigenvalues of the product $\prod_{j=1}^k \boldsymbol{A}_j$ by $Z_1, \cdots, Z_n$.
 Akemann and Burda \cite{AkBur} derived the joint density function of $Z_1, \cdots, Z_n$.
 For fixed $k$, using methods related to determinantal point processes, Burda {\it et al}. \cite{BurdaJW10} and Burda \cite{Burda13} showed that the empirical distribution of $(Z_j / n^{k/2})_{1 \le j \le n}$ converges to a new distribution on the unit disk in the mean sense.
 G$\ddot{o}$tze and Tikhomirov \cite{GT} extended this result to the case where the matrix entries are i.i.d. random variables satisfying certain moment conditions.
 Bordenave \cite{Bordenave} and O'Rourke and Soshnikov \cite{RS11} strengthened this convergence to hold almost surely.
 Jiang and Qi \cite{JQ19} further obtained the limiting distribution for the empirical spectral distributions, in a framework that, for the first time, allows the number of factors $k_n$ to vary with the matrix size $n$.